AmurKhoyetsyan/react-js-loader/src/loader/BabelJS/README.md

 | spinner-default     |
 | ekvalayzer          |

-    bgColor and bgColor = rgb or hex
+    color and bgColor = rgb or hex

 ### Example